aadi123/aadi123.github.io/content/posts/2023-year-in-review.md

 One great thing about living back in Dallas means that my relationship with my parents has greatly improved.

 ### Involvement in Dallas Kannada and Indian Fine Arts Associations
+Another big part of being in Dallas is the Indian Fine Arts and Mallige Kannada Associations that exist in Dallas.

 ## About Chess